|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 I jumped on the first storm in Cynthiana, Kentucky (south of Cincinnati) and stayed just ahead of it for the next hour or so.
 I finally let it approach near Ewing, northeast of Lexington.
 The base looked healthy, with a wall cloud developing at several intervals:

-I moved down to Hill Top, where the storm exhibited great structure - the best I'd seen in this region, even counting the 16 years I had lived in West Virginia and chased around the area.
+I moved down to Hill Top, where the storm exhibited great structure - the best I'd seen in this region, even counting the 16 years I had lived in West Virginia and observed storms around the area.

 I watched for tornado vortices on the ground as the center of circulation passed nearly overhead.
 Motion was impressive.
 I think the RFD was surging and undercutting the meso too much for anything to spin up at the surface, but it really had the 'look' here: